simonUU/cookiecutter-b2analysis/README.md

   - Snakemake automatization

-    This example can run the analysis script automatically on a set of input data-sets and merges them,
+    This example can run the analysis script automatically on a set of input data-sets and merges them:
+    `snakemake process_data` will run the template analysis script on dummy data.

   - Anaconda Envs?